Become part of a team of consultants and provide innovative solutions for charities and social enterprises in Winchester. No experience necessary!

 No prior experience of consultancy or the non-profit sector is necessary, and whatever your skills and interests are, we'd love to hear from you.
 If selected for the programme, you will receive training and support to help you develop the skills needed to meet the challenge, we only ask you bring enthusiasm and potential to the course!

 "Getting to meet and work with other like minded students and engage with both our mentors at IBM and the Winchester Hub." - Beth, Winter Cohort 2020

 We partner with local organisations, charitites, community groups and social enterprises on this programme.
 The challenges are put forward by these community partners and the Hub helps to refine them.

 You will be assigned a team by Winchester Hub, although you can express areas you are interested during the selection workshop!
 We have previously worked with; Winnall Rock School, Wickam Community Centre, WinACC, Tower House Horses, MHA Communities and many more!

 Students will attend a selection workshop, the launch event, training sessions and the showcase event.

-Here are the current SIP dates as a guide (these are subject to change):
+Here are an example of SIP dates as a guide:

-If you have any questions about the application process or the course itself, please contact Sorcha our Skilled Placements Manager at email@example.com
+If you have any questions about the application process or the course itself, please contact us at firstname.lastname@example.org.

-If you are a non-profit organisations based in Wincheter and would like to host a group of student consultants, have a look here and write to firstname.lastname@example.org
+If you are a non-profit organisations based in Wincheter and would like to host a group of student consultants, please contact us at email@example.com.